LukasHedegaard/continual-inference/README.md

 assert conv.delay == 2
 ```

-See the "Advanced Examples" section for additional examples..
+See the "Advanced Examples" section for additional examples.

 ## Continual Inference Networks (CINs)
 Continual Inference Networks are a neural network subset, which can make new predictions efficiently _for each new time-step_.